 - Stick to a schedule: Maintain a routine, so your dog’s bathroom habits become predictable.
 This means walking and feeding around the same time every day.
 Not only is this beneficial for housetraining, but it can also help with noting any changes in your dog’s routine day-to-day, such as eating less, pottying more, etc.

 - Establish commands: Associate pottying with words, whether it’s “go poop” or “tinkle time.”
 Keep your tone upbeat and happy, and only use them when your dog relieves himself.
 Since peeing and pooping are different activities, always use two different words to avoid confusing your pup.
-This is one of many ways you can get your dog to do his business a little faster.
+This is one of many ways you can get your dog to poop and pee more quickly.

 - Reward and praise: Shower your dog in praise when he potties on the leash.
 You may also offer a treat too, but use these sparingly in puppies, as eating can stir up the need to poop.

 What Can I Do While Re-Training My Dog to Pee on a Leash?

 Re-training your dog to use the bathroom while leashed can take some time, but there are a few hacks out there to make the process easier, including:

 - Try potty training spray: Some dog potty sprays are designed to encourage your dog to do his business by mimicking the smell of urine or feces.
 Just apply in the area you’d like your dog to go and wait.
 These can be quite useful when trying to get your dog to pee and poo in a specofic spot while leashed.
 However, just know these sprays have mixed results.
 Many owners don’t seem to have much success with them!